huangbinjie/react-scroll/README.md

 # react-scroll
-A infinite scroll container for react
+An infinite scroll container for react